Lord Edward Seymour (died 1593): Biography

-Seymour married Margaret Walshe, a daughter and co-heiress of John Walshe (c.
-1517 – 1572) of Cathanger, Fivehead, Somerset, Justice of the Common Pleas in 1563, MP. by whom he had one son, Sir Edward Seymour, 1st Baronet (d.
+Seymour married Margaret Walshe, a daughter and co-heiress of John Walshe of Cathanger, Fivehead, Somerset, Justice of the Common Pleas in 1563, MP. by whom he had one son, Sir Edward Seymour, 1st Baronet (d.
 1613).

 Monument in Berry Pomeroy church

 A monument to Lord Edward Seymour survives in St Mary's Church, Berry Pomeroy, standing against the north wall of the north aisle of the Seymour Chapel.
 It was described by the architectural historian Nikolaus Pevsner (1952) as: "The figure carving astonishingly naive.
 To think that the children of Lord Protector Somerset were satisfied with this!"
 Hoskins (1959) on the contrary called it "fine".
 Writing in 1909, John Stabb described the monument thus:

 In the north wall of the chapel at the east end of the north aisle is a fine monument [...], erected to the memory of Lord Edward Seymour, the son of the Protector, who died in 1593, and of his son, Sir Edward Seymour, and his daughter-in-law, Elizabeth, daughter of Arthur Champernowne.
 The arch is ornamented with roses and pomegranates; beneath the arch lie the knights, clothed in plate armour, one above the other; below lies the lady, behind her head a cradle with a child in it, and at her feet a figure in a chair.
 On the panel beneath are the kneeling figures of the nine children, five male and four female.